annamine182/svcca_e2e/README.md

 # svcca_e2e

-svcca pipeline for e2e asr models - for statistical analysis of output activations
+svcca pipeline for e2e asr models built with FAIRSEQ framework - for statistical analysis of output activations

 Published at ICASSP 2021